hackbg/ganesha/tests/README.md

 ```

+Stderr
 ```
-(node:100627) ExperimentalWarning: --experimental-loader is an experimental feature.
+(node:146432) ExperimentalWarning: --experimental-loader is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) file:///home/user/Lab/5/ganesha/tests/cases/Node_Literate_MJS_require_sibling_Bare_TS/source.mjs.md:3 process.exit(require("./target.ts").exitCode)